 - Sensory/Motor & Feeding

-The Basics Of Speech & Language
+The Basics Of Speech Language Pathology

 Defining some basic terms is essential when first learning about speech and language.
 For example, many people use speech, language, and communication interchangeably.
 Speech-language therapists and audiologists, however, mean something particular when using these three words.
 Luckily, the definitions of the words are easy to understand.